 The medical monitoring compensation refers to the financial compensation sought to cover the cost of ongoing surveillance and health assessments for individuals who have been exposed to Johnson & Johnson’s talc products but may not yet have been diagnosed with a related illness.
 This type of damage claim is premised on the need for periodic medical evaluations to detect early signs of diseases, such as ovarian or gynecological cancers.

-August 16, 2024: South Carolina Jury Awards $63 Million To Terminal Lung Cancer Patient
+August 16, 2023: South Carolina Jury Awards $63 Million to Terminal Lung Cancer Patient

-It is hard to imagine the thinking that lets these mesothelioma lawsuits go to trial.
+It is hard to imagine the thought process that allows these mesothelioma lawsuits to go to trial.
 Why J&J does not make sure it settles them all is beyond me.

 In another case in point, a South Carolina jury awarded over $63 million to Michael Perry, a cancer patient who developed terminal lung cancer, specifically mesothelioma, from inhaling asbestos in J&J’s talc-based baby powder.
 The verdict found both Johnson & Johnson and American International Industries (AII) negligent, attributing their products as the proximate cause of Perry’s condition.